 Scripture reveals: What agreement has the temple of God with idols?
 For you are the temple of the living God, as God said, I will dwell in them (the righteous), and walk in them, and I will be their God, and they shall be my people.

 The Psalmist David cried out: Lord, make me to know my end, and the measure of my days, what it is, that I may know how frail I am (Psalm 39:4).
-Man often does not know the frailty of life in that he does not consider such; especially at a young age.
+Man often does not know the frailty of life in that he does not consider such; especially at a younger age.

-David realized the frailty of life because of insurmountable odds coming against him, thus his turning to God to spare him.
+David realized the frailty of life because of insurmountable odds coming against him, thus turning to God to spare him.
 David knew not how long, how many days, months, or years were available to him (though they were known by God), neither the duration of afflictions, the end or mortal state of his life.

 The Psalmist said: My days are like the shadow that declines; and I am withered like grass (Psalm 102:11).
 He was speaking concerning the frailty of life; for the afflicted of all ages, who must rely totally on God.
-He likened life as grass that in the morning flourishes, then is cut down at noon, and withers in the evening.
+He likened life as grass that in the morning flourishes, is cut down at noon, and withers in the evening.

 Job cried out: Remember, I beseech you, that you have made me as clay; and will bring me into dust again (Job 10:9).
 Frailty of life when turned over to God gives Him the power to mode and shape such a life (as a potter shaping clay) into a useful vessel.